OCA/stock-logistics-workflow/sale_stock_picking_backorder_policy/README.rst

 This module integrates ``stock_picking_backorder_policy`` with sales.

-It adds a *Backorder Policy* on the sale order, defaulted from the customer and adjustable per order.
+It adds a *Sale Backorder Policy* on the customer, and a *Backorder Policy* on the sale order, defaulted from the delivery address and adjustable per order.

 When the order is confirmed, the policy is carried over to the deliveries it generates.